 Companion Plants for Broccoli

 To make gardening easier plant some of broccoli’s relatives nearby.
 They will have the same growing requirements.
-Broccoli is part of the cabbage family, so kale, cauliflower, turnips, cabbage and brussel sprouts make good companions.

 How to Care for Broccoli